HomeDev GuideAPI Reference

 Describes object caching in Optimizely, and how to define and configure cache information.

 The IObjectInstanceCache and ISynchronizedObjectInstanceCache interfaces expose the built-in cache system with custom dependency and eviction policies.
-Optimizely Content Management System (CMS) and Optimizely Customized Commerce use these interfaces to cache both content and system data, and you can use the interfaces to cache custom data.
+Optimizely Content Management System (CMS) and Optimizely Customized Commerce use these interfaces to cache content and system data, and you can use the interfaces to cache custom data.
 The ISynchronizedObjectInstanceCache interface synchronizes cache removal among servers in a load-balanced environment using the Event management system.

 📘